 If I am interested in a specific clinical trial, how can I learn more?

-To learn more about a specific trial, it is best to contact the study team assigned to the trial site.
-The study team will provide more details and answer any questions about the trial.
+To learn more about a specific trial, it is best to contact the research team assigned to the trial site.
+The research team will provide more details and answer any questions about the trial.